Table of contents

 Structured data (schema markup) helps search engines better understand your site’s content and display richer results in search results.
 Here’s how to do it:

-• Use schema.org: Use schema.org designations that are understood by most search engines, including Google.
+- Use schema.org: Use schema.org designations that most search engines understand, including Google.

-• Testing structured data: Before publishing, test your structured data using tools available online to make sure it is implemented correctly.
+- Testing structured data: Before publishing, test your structured data using online tools to ensure it is implemented correctly.

 21. Check the page load speed